KinanAlAttar/Automatic-segmentation-soft-tissue-sarcoma/README.md

 Data augmentation helped in improving that and also aided in preventing the model from overfitting.

-# Training The Model
+# Training & Testing The Model
 Change the file paths for x_train/val and y_train/val in `ct-scan-seg.py` with your appropriate paths,

 and simply run `ct-scan-seg.py`

-# Testing The Model
-Simply run `ct-scan-seg-test.py`